GSA/site-scanning-documentation/README.md

-_Under Construction.
-The archived content of this repo can be found [here](https://github.com/18F/site-scanning-documentation/tree/main/about/version-1-archive)._
+_The archived content of this repo can be found [here](https://github.com/18F/site-scanning-documentation/tree/main/about/version-1-archive)._